EXCLUSIVE

 The Broader Impact

 These operations underscore the lengths to which the Islamic Republic will go to silence its critics and maintain its power.
 Utilizing an intricate network of proxies, drug traffickers, and undercover operatives, Iran's ministry of intelligence has developed a sophisticated system for targeting opponents abroad.
-This system, managed by Yahya Hosseini Panchaki, highlights the ongoing global threat posed by Iran's intelligence operations.
+This system, managed by Yahya Hosseini Panjaki, highlights the ongoing global threat posed by Iran's intelligence operations.